Contact us at 905-454-2300

 For nurses in Ontario, please note that this course is tax deductible and a tax receipt will be issued upon completion of the course.
 In addition, for tuition fee paid, this course may qualify you for reimbursement from your associations for up to $1500.
 Please contact RNAO or RPNAO for application form for funding grant up to $1500/year.

-90 hours including theory, in class lab/clinical and completion of 20 case studies.
+90 hours including theory, in class lab/clinical, and completion of 20 case studies.
 Each case study will take approximately 2 hours 30 minutes including nursing assessment and foot care treatment.
 Therefore total course hours = 40 hours theory and approximately 50 hours to complete the 20 practical case studies.

 Upon completion of theory, passing final in class exam, demonstrate proficiency of skills in class lab, clinical setting, and completion of 20 case studies that you will find on your own, the student will be awarded the Advanced Nursing Foot care certificate with pin and a 1 year membership with Foot care Nurse Certification Board.

 This course qualifies for the Foot care Nurse Certification.
-Students upon completion of the course, and passing the Foot care Nurse Competencies exam will be issued the Basic and Advanced Nursing Foot care Certificate, and pin, and will be able to use the protective title of Certified Foot care Nurse - CFCN.
+Students upon completion of the course, and passing the Foot care Nurse Competencies exam will be issued the Basic and Advanced Nursing Foot care Certificate, and pin, and will be able to use the protected title of Certified Foot care Nurse - CFCN.

 Course next start dates: